 Take a drive up the coast on the Pacific Coast Highway (PH1)

 Finding a beach might just be one the top things to do in San Diego with kids, and Southern California has some fantastic ones!

 There are plenty of beaches and cool towns up and down the coast of California, and driving about an hour or two north of San Diego will allow you to see a lot of them.
 Stop by one of the public beaches like Huntington Beach for great views of the Pacific Ocean.

 We had heard great things about Knott’s Berry Farm before our trip to San Diego, but we made the decision to skip it until the kids were a little older for one reason…there were not enough roller coasters suitable for the under 48″ crowd.
 As many parents will understand, it can be difficult to do theme parks when both kiddos love roller coasters, but only one meets the height requirements for those particular coasters.
-Since coasters are the big draw for Knott’s Berry Farm, including GhostRider, the longest, tallest, fastest wooden coaster on the west coast, we will definitely make this place a priority on our next visit to the area.

 A lot of people include Disneyland in their San Diego trip because Anaheim is less than 2 hours away.
 We felt that Disneyland should be its own trip for our family, just because of the amount of other things we wanted to do in San Diego.
 We did that trip at Thanksgiving and absolutely loved it.
 Disneyland is a must for any Disney lover.

 You’ll still get the same thrills you would at Disney World, just on a smaller scale.
 Plus, you get that perfect California weather.
 Consider staying on property to enhance your experience.
 Disney’s Grand Californian Hotel and Spa is incredible and, or course, perfect for families.

 Like Theme Parks?